Learning How To Safely Cross a River

 Learning Wilderness Medicine

 Join us for an adventure along the eastern slope of the North Cascade mountain range; an area where wolf packs have recently been discovered.
 We will begin our journey by crossing a swinging foot bridge spanning the Yakima River and continue into the sagebrush canyon where trip leader Chris Chisholm first got the idea to create Wolf Camp over 20 years ago.
-Check out this testimonial from our Backpacking Leadership Camp in 2014
+Check out this testimonial from a previous Backpacking Leadership Camp

 Whether you are an avid backpacker or you just want an introduction to backcountry travel, this camp has something to offer.
 Beginners will learn how to pack for efficient travel; how to navigate using map, compass, GPS, and natural orienteering tools; how to work through challenges as a team; how to set up camp; how to cook over open fires and mini stoves; and how to stay safe in the wilderness.